Rihanna Could Not Bring Herself Up To Watch Her Steamy Sex Scene For Bates Motel

 Bates Motel 2017 vs. the original

 Marion Crane is introduced in the first two episodes of the series together with Sam Loomis.
 The two had an intimate sex scene on a bed before Marion goes to work.
 Rihanna left a signature look on her character as she sported fringes and rocked a bob of red hair that falls shortly on her shoulders.
 While at the bed, Sam appeared distracted as he thinks of a plan to make money for their marriage.
-Neck-deep in debt, he struggles of trying to make fast money and abruptly kissed Marion as he goes to town.
+Neck-deep in debt, he struggles at trying to make fast money and abruptly kissed Marion as he goes to town.

-Marion who worked as a notary public then dons a tight grey suit which showed off Rihanna’s curves and cleavage as she heads off to work.
-Although, she is more financially capable than her beau, Marion was tempted to make a choice when she was asked to deposit $40,000 from a briefcase into a bank.
+Marion who worked as a notary public then dons a tight gray suit which showed off Rihanna’s curves and cleavage as she heads off to work.
+Although she is more financially capable than her beau, Marion was tempted to make a choice when she was asked to deposit $40,000 from a briefcase into a bank.
 The task given by her boss was to sign the official property documents for a wealthy client but she was left to deposit the huge sum after her boss had to leave for an emergency meeting.

 Before her boss leaves, Marion asked about a job she had in mind but was immediately rejected because she doesn’t have a college degree.
 She decisively asked for a raise but was denied of the offer and reluctantly agrees to do the deposit.